jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 unusually decorated, it might get blurred in your visual memory.
 Use dynamic action to make things memorable.

+**Stark contrasts.** Avoid weak or qualitative differences between contrasting objects.
+Symbols should be either huge or tiny, incredibly strong or laughably scrawny.
+Contrasting objects should be near enough that the differences are obvious.

 **Only include salient features.** Ignore details in the initial stages.
 As you become an expert in a topic, the details just naturally associate with the topic in your mind.
 There is less need to fit them in at the beginning of